Ry-F3/BorgLite/README.md

 1. Ensure you have Python 3 installed on your machine.

 2. Download the Borglite game source code from the GitHub repository.
 You can do this by clicking on the "Download ZIP" button on the repository page and extracting the contents to a folder of your choice.
-Alternatively, you can use the following command to clone the repository:  <code> git clone https://github.com/your-username/your-repo.git </code>
+Alternatively, you can use the following command to clone the repository: <br>  <code> git clone https://github.com/your-username/your-repo.git </code>

 4. Open a terminal or command prompt and navigate to the folder where you placed the game's source code.